MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Comply-to-the-Regulations.md

 # 4. Basic RF test items and limits for complying the regulations
 Allthough there are RF, EMC and Safety categories need to be certified for regional regulations.
 It only cares about the RF category in this chapter.
 And Silabs has SoCs,SiP,and PCB module products, the certification procedure or items are different among them.
 In this chapter, it only describes the test items and limits base on the end product with SoCs.
 For end products with SiP/PCB-Module, the finnal test items maybe reduced due to pre-certificated SiP/PCB-Module as described in previous section.
 As Silabs' products contain sub-G frequency bands and 2.4GHz bands, it will introduce the test items and limits seperately in frequency bands due to the difference regulation requirements.
 ## 4.1.
 FCC requirements in Sub-GHz bands
 Silabs' products can be mainly applied to FCC-Part-15.231 and FCC-Part-15.247 regulations for sub-G bands.
-It regulates 260~470MHz frequency band in Part-15.231, and 902~928MHz frequency band in Part-15.247.
+It regulates 260 to 470MHz frequency band in Part-15.231, and 902 to 928MHz frequency band in Part-15.247.
 - Part-15.231
   Typical applications are Door openers, Alarm systems, Remote Switches, and Control links in this regulation.
 There are severy typical frequency bands as 315MHz, 433MHz, and 470MHz.
   - Tx power limits